First Year Scholars Program

 - Eases the transition of incoming graduate students in SSD.

 - Promotes mental health wellbeing and raise awareness of mental health resources.

 - Helps students find community in and outside of the university.

 Students will come together monthly for workshops, meetings, and socials with faculty and other doctoral students.
 Programing will also draw on resources from UChicagoGRAD, Student Health and Wellness, and the Center for Civic Engagement.
-Autumn Quarter 2020 sessions will likely be remote in light of the current public health crisis.

 All participating students can apply for mentored summer research grants in the summer following their participation in the program.
-Research mentors will receive will also receive support for mentoring a 1st year scholar.

 For more information, contact Chaevia Clendinen, Assistant Dean for Student Advancement and Diversity.